wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 TLB entries are also extended with two extra fields: a CCID field that stores the CCID of the processes that may use this translation entry, and an Ownership bit indicating whether the page is privately owned by a process, if set, or shared among processes having the same CCID.
+In the base version, the TLB lookup logic is modified as follows.
+When an entry is under comparison in the middle of the lookup, the Ownership bit is examined.
+If the bit is set, then the ASID is compared with the ASID of the current context (CR3 register value), indicating that the entry is exclusively used by a context.
+Otherwise, if the ownership bit is clear, the CCID field of the entry is compared with the CCID value of the current context.
+In either case, a hit is indicated, if both the virtual addresses and the ASID / CCID field match.